myawnhc/BankInABox/README.md

 data grid
 * Sets a listener on the preAuth map to detect incoming transactions.
 The listener forwards trasactions to each RuleSet Executor by writing the transaction to a ruleset specific Queue.
-* Starts a Jet pipeline to monitor the incoming transaction stream and aggregate the average transaction amount by merchant
+* Creates a Jet pipeline to monitor the incoming transaction stream and aggregate the average transaction amount by merchant, and submits a job to the Jet cluster to execute the pipeline.
 * Starts executors for each RuleSet (current demo has two)
 * Starts an executor to aggregate completed RuleSet results
 * Starts a periodic task (5 second interval) that writes data to the Graphite sink